Chrysler asked the U.S. Bankruptcy Court on Monday for a swift hearing into its planned sale to Italy's Fiat SpA

 Absent a prompt sale, approved in the coming weeks, the value of the debtors' assets will rapidly decline and the ability to achieve a going concern sale will be lost, Chrysler said in court documents supporting the sale to Fiat.

 Even without an extended shutdown, Chrysler expects delays of up to six months in the launch of a redesigned Jeep Grand Cherokee for the 2011 model year.
 It expects the availability of replacement parts to be restricted within weeks as well.

 Chrysler salaried employees are being required to take two weeks of unpaid vacation.

-I think that it is very realistic to sell assets and get that done in a very short period of time, but that won't solve the bankruptcy case entirely, said Sheryl Toby, an attorney with Dykema Gossett in Bloomfield Hills, Michigan, who spoke to reporters on the sidelines of an event in New York.
+I think that it is very realistic to sell assets and get that done in a very short period of time, but that won't solve the bankruptcy case entirely, Sheryl Toby, an attorney with Dykema Gossett in Bloomfield Hills, Michigan, told Reuters on the sidelines of an event in New York.

-Toby, who has worked on auto industry cases for 20 years, said other issues such as those surrounding dealers and suppliers will be discussed for extended periods.
+Toby, who is not involved in the Chrysler case, but has worked on auto industry cases for 20 years, said other issues such as those surrounding dealers and suppliers will be discussed for extended periods.

 DISSENTERS THREATENED - LAWYER

 The U.S. automaker, which has been operating with $4 billion of emergency U.S. government loans, failed to reach a deal with all of its secured first-lien lenders last week to restructure its debt, forcing Chrysler into the courts.

 The decision by some lenders to hold out set off a political firestorm.

 President Barack Obama called the holdouts speculators who hoped for a better deal from the U.S. taxpayer, and Michigan lawmakers threatened to pull state business from them.